-The Numerical Quantities Summary contains the timing intervals for the throughput test run on the system reported.
+The Numerical Quantities Summary section in the Executive Summary of this report contains the timing intervals for the throughput test (Ts).

 5.6 Refresh Function Start Date/Time and Finish Date/Time

 Start and finish time for each update function in the update stream must be reported for the throughput test.